Native Trees are Critical to the Health of our Region

-Trees improve air quality and reduce greenhouse gases, shade creeks and streams cooling water for threatened salmon.
-Trees reduce erosion and filter pollutants, improving water quality and providing important wildlife habitat.
+Trees improve air quality and reduce greenhouse gases.
+They shade creeks and streams, cooling water for threatened salmon.
+Trees also reduce erosion and filter pollutants, improving water quality and providing important wildlife habitat.

 Planting a Forest…One Test Drive at a Time